 How to Know if Your Home Is Insulated Enough

 Insulation: we use it in travel mugs and coats to keep what we need to warm, and we use it in our walls, attics, and more to do similarly.
-Insulation is a wonderful thing; without it, families would be left to freeze during cold Iowa nights, or at least deal with sky-high heating bills!
+Insulation is a wonderful thing, and without it, families would be left to freeze during cold Iowa nights, or at least deal with sky-high heating bills!

 That being said, if your home is on the chilly side, adding more insulation might not be the solution; in fact, in some cases, this can actually be detrimental and lead to struggles with humidity and mold.

 Haggerty Windows & Siding, as your preferred insulation contractors, replacement window specialists, and more wants to see your family warm and safe this winter season.
 Below, we’ll dive into the nooks and crannies of insulating a home and help you pinpoint if a lack of insulation is really to blame for your home’s unusual chilliness.

 If your home’s a little nippy, your insulation might just be unable to do its job.
 You might not need more insulation, per se, but simply to replace the stuff you have.
 For example, a simple roof leak can dampen insulation over time, resulting in a failure to hold heat in and thus allow for a cold home.

 While it might be impossible to check on all your insulation (unless you fancy cutting a hole in the wall or purchasing an expensive thermal camera) your attic is a great place to start when it comes to assessing if your current insulation is working.
 Up there, stuff should be dry and free of slimy or dark-looking smudges.

 Since windows populate pretty much every room of your home, it’s important to make sure that they’re airtight.
 Not only are drafty windows a major contributor to high energy bills, but they’re also an issue that adding more insulation can’t fix; you’ll need a window contractor for that one.